AdobeDocs/mobile-services.it-IT/help/android/metrics.md

    Populated by `trackLocation` methods.

-   * Parametri di dati contestuali/Target di Analytics:
+   * Parametri dati contestuali di Analytics/Target:

       * `a.loc.lat.a`
       * `a.loc.lon.a`
-   * Caratteristiche Audience Manager:
+   * Audience Manager Traits:

       * `c_a_loc_lat_a`
       * `c_a_loc_lon_a`